Benefits of the Red Cross Babysitting Course

 The six-hour babysitting course is designed for 11- to 15-year-olds.
 Participants leave with a whole set of materials, including a Babysitter's Training Handbook with information and resources to use in class and on the job.

-Your child will also receive the Babysitter's Training Emergency Reference Guide with instructions on handling common emergencies such like bee stings and asthma attacks
+Your child will also receive a Babysitter's Training Emergency Reference Guide with instructions on handling common emergencies such as bee stings and asthma attacks.

 The Online Babysitting Course

-Your child can take the Babysitting Basics course online at home if a classroom-based course isn't convenient or available in your area.
-It's just $35 as of 2018.
+Your child can take the Babysitting Basics course online at home if a classroom-based course isn't convenient or available in your area, starting at just $40.
 The online course covers the same concepts as the in-person class using a combination of videos and multimedia scenarios.
 It also includes the same downloadable and printable materials provided in the in-person course.

 Unlike the in-person course, it takes only about four hours to complete the online course and your child can do it at any time.